juanico10/Pihole_list/README.md

  :point_right: 3.10 `--debug` Show tracebacks in case of errors

+ :point_right: 3.11 `--dry-run` Perform a test run against the Let's Encrypt staging server, obtaining test (invalid) certificates but not saving them to disk.

+ :point_right: 3.12 `--dns-cloudflare` Obtain certificates using a DNS TXT record (if you are using Cloudflare for DNS).

- :point_right: 3.11. `--server` Choose the ACME Directory Resource URI for your server.
+ :point_right: 3.13. `--server` Choose the ACME Directory Resource URI for your server.
   | Description | Server |
   | :--: | :-- |
   | Certificate for production server | https://acme-v02.api.letsencrypt.org/directory |
   | Certificate for test server | https://acme-staging-v02.api.letsencrypt.org/directory |

- :point_right: 3.12. `--elliptic-curve` (default: secp256r1) The SECG elliptic curve name to use.
+ :point_right: 3.14. `--elliptic-curve` (default: secp256r1) The SECG elliptic curve name to use.
   | Type algorithm | Bit size | Description |
   | :-- | :--: | :-- |
   | secp192r1 | 192 | Insecure |